 Washington, D.C Housing Market Forecast for 2026

-Looking ahead to 2026, the Washington, D.C housing market is expected to remain competitive but stable.
-Moderated by affordability challenges, limited inventory, and steady population inflow, the market is likely to experience controlled appreciation rather than sharp spikes.
+Looking ahead through 2026, the Washington, D.C. housing market is set to stay competitive but stable.
+Affordability challenges, limited inventory, and a steady population inflow will keep a lid on runaway appreciation, but the foundation is solid enough to deliver controlled, reliable price gains.

-Home prices in Washington, D.C are projected to rise by 2.5% to 3.5% over the next 12 months.
-With the current median home price around $635,000, this would bring average values to between $645,000 and $651,000 by early 2026.
-This increase is primarily driven by constrained inventory, stable demand from both local and incoming buyers, and the area’s persistent appeal for government professionals, contractors, and institutional buyers.
+Home prices in Washington, D.C. are projected to rise by 2.5% to 3.5% over the next 12 months.
+With the current median sitting around $635,000, that would push average values to somewhere between $645,000 and $651,000 by early 2027.
+The engine behind that growth is constrained inventory, stable demand from local and incoming buyers, and the city’s persistent appeal to government professionals, contractors, and institutional capital.
+Forbes Real Estate has pointed to D.C. as one of the more defensible U.S. markets heading into this cycle.

-Inventory levels are expected to remain limited across the metro area.
-New housing development is concentrated in upper-tier condo and multifamily projects, with relatively few additions to the affordable or entry-level segments.
-As a result, buyer competition in these underbuilt categories is projected to stay high, particularly in move-in-ready properties located in well-connected and walkable neighborhoods.
+Inventory is expected to stay limited across the metro area.
+New housing development is concentrated in upper-tier condo and multifamily projects, with very little being added to the affordable or entry-level segments.
+Buyer competition in those underbuilt categories is set to stay high, particularly for move-in-ready properties in walkable, well-connected neighborhoods.

-Neighborhoods like Brookland, Columbia Heights, and Petworth are forecasted to attract stronger demand due to their mix of price accessibility, transit access, and long-term value appreciation potential.
+Neighborhoods like Brookland, Columbia Heights, and Petworth are forecast to attract stronger demand as buyers chase price accessibility, transit access, and long-term value appreciation potential all in one location.

-The rental market is also forecast to grow.
-Rent prices are expected to rise by 2.8% to 3.5%, supported by high mortgage rates keeping many residents in the rental sector.
-One-bedroom apartments are projected to average between $2,575 and $2,640/month, while two-bedroom units may reach monthly averages of $3,250 to $3,350, depending on location and amenities.
+The rental market is also on a growth trajectory through 2026.
+Rent prices are expected to climb 2.8% to 3.5%, supported by high mortgage rates keeping large numbers of residents in the rental sector.
+One-bedroom apartments are projected to average between $2,575 and $2,640 per month, while two-bedroom units could reach monthly averages of $3,250 to $3,350 depending on location and amenities.

-Vacancy rates are projected to remain low, between 3.1% and 3.4%, reflecting the city’s stable rental occupancy and limited additions of mid-tier rental supply.
-Most new builds are focused on Class A multifamily units, offering premium amenities and commanding higher rates—thus doing little to alleviate pressure in the middle-market rental space.
+Vacancy rates are projected to hold low, somewhere between 3.1% and 3.4%, which reflects stable rental occupancy and limited mid-tier supply additions.
+Most new builds are targeting Class A multifamily at premium price points, which does little to relieve pressure in the middle-market rental space where the bulk of demand actually sits.

-Washington, D.C is expected to benefit from ongoing job growth in federal, legal, healthcare, and education sectors, which will support housing demand through 2026.
-Additionally, its strong transit infrastructure and stable economy continue to make it a prime target for investors seeking long-term appreciation and rental income consistency.
+Washington, D.C. is set to benefit from continued job growth across federal, legal, healthcare, and education sectors, all of which underpin housing demand through 2026 and beyond.
+Add in strong transit infrastructure and a stable economic base, and you have a city that ranks consistently among the top U.S. markets for investors targeting long-term appreciation and rental income consistency.

 Washington, D.C.
 Real Estate Market